masonproffitt/uproot-tutorial/_episodes/01-introduction.md

 ---
 title: "Introduction"
-teaching: 5
+teaching: 10
 exercises: 0
 questions:
  - "Why Python?"
  - "What is uproot?"
  - "Why should I use it?"
 objectives:
  - "Explain some advantages of Python and uproot."
 keypoints:
  - "uproot is a fast and lightweight Python package for reading and writing ROOT files."
+ - "uproot is designed to work efficiently with jagged arrays of data."
 ---

 # Python and HEP